Porto Salvo in Gaeta

 The Mausoleum of Lucius Sempronius Atratinus

 Many years ago this area was inhabited by the Romans, indeed the remains of several large villas have been unearthed, one belonging to Antonius Pius who was Roman emperor from 138 AD to 161 AD.
 Others are thought to have been owned by Lucius Marcius Philippus, patron of the Emperor Augustus.
 A third belonged to Lucius Sempronius Atratinus, who was born in 73 BC.
 He was an illustrious speaker in Rome and commander of the fleet of Mark Antony between 38 and 34 BC.
 He was elected as a Roman consul in 34 BC.
 The remains of his burial mausoleum can still be seen today, surrounded by modern housing blocks.
-Sadly it is left in a rather poor state of repair.
+Sadly it is now in a rather poor state of repair.